submariner-io/submariner-website/src/content/_index.en.md

 # Submariner

-#### Submariner enables direct networking between Pods and Services in different Kubernetes clusters, either on premise or in the cloud.
+<span style="font-size:1.5em;">Submariner enables direct networking between Pods and Services in different Kubernetes clusters, either on premise or in the cloud.</span>

 ## Why Submariner?